yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 ## Other little things

 I had a lot of comments written in Chinese.
-To re-post them to Github, I added a header note in Chinese, and test for (common) Chinese characters I used was:
+To re-post them to Github, I added a header note in Chinese, and the test for (common) Chinese characters I used was:

 ``` r
 has_chinese = function(x) {